davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Forecasting Using R - Chapter 4 (Forecasting with ARIMA Models)
 * DataCamp_Insights_v003_a captures Forecasting Using R - Chapter 5 (Advanced Methods)
 * DataCamp_Insights_v003_a captures Network Analysis in R - Chapter 1 (Introduction to Networks)
+* DataCamp_Insights_v003_a captures Network Analysis in R - Chapter 2 (Identifying Important Vertices in a Network)